Krumbers/Project-1/README.md

 - The ansible playbook (activity1.yml) is in the ansible directory located in the /etc directory of the Jumpbox.
 - The host file is located in the same ansible directory (-/etc/ansible/hosts) and needs to be updated to run on specific machines.
 Installation of the ELK machine and tools such as Filebeat must be dictated in the ansible configuration file.
-- _Which URL do you navigate to in order to check that the ELK server is running?
+- The URL to access Kibana is as follows: (ELK Public IP):5601/app/kibana.
+The current public IP for the ELK machine is 13.77.214.176

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc. ansible-playbook install-elk.yml